waltyou/waltyou.github.io/_posts/2021-01-22-PowerPhrases.md

   - PowerPhrases Avoid Assumption of Guilt.
   - PowerPhrases Avoid Attempts to Outsmart the Other Person With Wit.

+PowerPhrase wisdom says, before you speak, ask yourself:
+1. Is it short?
+2. Is it specific?
+3. Is it focused?
+4. Does it truly say what I mean?
+5. Do I intend to back my words with action?
+6. Am I being kind in my choice of words?

 ## Poison Phrases vs PowerPhrases